 Some of them will be possible to intake through a regular diet, while any nutritional gap in your diet will have to be covered in other ways.

 Now, let us consider which nutrients do you and your baby need the most and how to consume them.

-Vitamin C protects cells and helps maintaining them healthy.
+Vitamin C protects cells and helps to maintain them healthy.
 When it comes to this nutrient, there is no need for drastic changes in your nutritional habits.
-A balanced diet containing vegetables and fruits, such as citrus fruits, broccoli, bell peppers, and blackcurrants will provide you and your baby with enough of vitamin C.
+A balanced diet containing vegetables and fruits, such as citrus fruits, broccoli, bell peppers, and blackcurrants will provide you and your baby with enough vitamin C.

-The best way to be sure you will get a healthy and a happy baby is by living a healthy life with balanced diet and good habits.
+The best way to get a healthy and happy baby is by living a healthy life; with a balanced diet and good habits.
 Consult your doctor to check about some specific needs of your pregnancy, if there are ones.